ajobi/vue-snip/README.md

 ![GitHub](https://img.shields.io/github/license/ajobi/vue-snip)
 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/vue-snip)

 Vue.js directive that clamps the content of a text element if it exceeds the specified number of lines.
-Supports Vue.js 2 as well as Vue.js 3.
+Supports Vue 2 as well as Vue 3.

 #### Key features:
 * two snipping approaches (CSS / JavaScript) picked on a per-element basis